-Ian is a clinician and educator who operates from a person-centered, trauma-informed, and relationship-based perspective.
-He views his clients as the true experts of their own lived experiences while he provides the clinical tools and environment necessary for profound emotional and developmental growth.
+Ian is a clinician and educator who operates from a person-centered, trauma-informed care perspective.
+He views his clients as the true experts of their own lived experiences while providing the clinical tools and environment necessary for profound emotional and developmental growth in the realm of behavioral health.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.